game-of-prompts/.github/profile/README.md

     *   `[7] resolutionDeadline` (Only in Resolution State).

     > **Note on `createdAt`**: This value is critical for validating the **Solver ID Box**.
 The protocol checks that the Solver ID Box was created between `createdAt` and `createdAt + CEREMONY_WINDOW`.

-More details on the specific implementation of the contracts can be found in [STATES.md](STATES.md).

 -----